-I try to make sure that the content that I publish to our blog is timeless, with this one, instead, I am trying to document history for myself.
+I try to make sure that the content that I publish to our blog is timeless; with this one, instead, I am trying to document history for myself.
 We’ve been on house arrest because of COVID-19 for 8 days.
-A few days ago we took a ride over to our favorite bakery on the island to treat ourselves.
+A few days ago, we took a ride to our favorite bakery on the island to treat ourselves.
 When we arrived, we found a sign announcing closure until a better time.
-My husband is very fond of their breakfast cookie and he is not a big “sweet eater”, but for whatever reason, he likes these Breakfast Cookies.
+My husband is very fond of their breakfast cookie, and he is not a big “sweet eater,” but for whatever reason, he likes these Breakfast Cookies.

 First of all, I love the idea of cookies for breakfast, don’t you?!
-With all the craziness going on in the world today the thought of starting the day with dessert tickles the back of my brain.
-I always read the ingredients on the label, but don’t know that I committed the ingredients declaration to memory, however, these are close.
-Meanwhile, the actual cookie that they make at Peace of Cake is much “doughier” than this recipe, but I tried to make this with less sugar, and less bad stuff, for the most part.
-I am going to share a “cleaner version” of this recipe next that turned out just as well, IMHO.
+With all the craziness in the world today, the thought of starting the day with dessert tickles the back of my brain.
+I always read the ingredients on the label, but I don’t know if I committed the declaration to memory.
+However, these are close.
+Meanwhile, the cookie they make at Peace of Cake is much “doughier” than this recipe, but I tried to make it with less sugar and less bad stuff, for the most part.
+I will share a “cleaner version” of this recipe next that turned out just as well, IMHO.

 How to Make Breakfast Cookies

 First, preheat your oven to 350 degrees.
 Take butter (or whatever fat you plan on using, could be peanut butter, coconut oil, etc.) out of the fridge and soften it either by putting it into an oven-safe dish for a few minutes or let stand at room temperature for a few hours.
 Gather all of the rest of the ingredients you’ll need to make this recipe.